 Also, for the past two years — different Latina/o and LGBT Organizations have organized a “Latino Institute.”
 There are various day-long institutes, some are issue-based, and others are community-based.
-This year (2014), the Latino Institute was the largest, most-attended Institute out of all other ones.
+Last years (2015), the Latino Institute was the largest, most-attended Institute out of all other ones.
 The Latino Institute is an inter-generational space, and participants are able to receive more in-depth training about issues affecting the LGBT Latino community.
 An emphasis has been placed on leadership development and mentoring the younger generation.
 ALMA is a community sponsor of the Latino Institute.

 The Gay, Lesbian and Straight Education Network (GLSEN) has set up a site that helps students research their college options and succeed in higher education.
 Their most recent project is a college guide for LGBT students.

 LGBT students can face a unique set of challenges as they acclimate to the college experience.
 According to a recent survey from the Gay, Lesbian and Straight Education Network (GLSEN), almost 82% of students reported being verbally harassed.
 At the same time, students who felt they were in an LGBT-inclusive atmosphere were about 20% less likely to feel unsafe.
 Our guide includes information on where to look for resources on campus, national support organizations, and even a list of LGBT-specific scholarship opportunities.

 “The college guide helps members of the LGBT community choose the right college, find LGBT-specific scholarships, and offers a number of support resources.”